 Choosing a career path to pursue in the UK can be one of the most difficult decisions to make.
 Most people find themselves trapped in jobs and career paths they don’t find exciting.
 Because we want to save you the stress of working on a career path you’ll find boring, we decided to put up this post.
 In this post, we will explore the top 10 exciting careers to pursue in the UK

 Table of Contents

 These are the Top 10 Exciting Careers to Pursue in the UK

 1. Human Resources (HR)

-Working in Human Resources (HR) means that you are responsible for helping with employee-related issues, such as recruitment, payroll, employment policies and benefits.
-HR also act as middlemen for employees and managers to discuss any problems and can also clarify information about sick pay, employment policy and maternity leave.
+Working in Human Resources (HR) means that you are responsible for helping with employee-related issues, such as recruitment, payroll, employment policies, and benefits.
+HR also acts as a middleman for employees and managers to discuss any problems and can also clarify information about sick pay, employment policy, and maternity leave.

 A career in accountancy requires strong numeracy skills and an analytical mind.
-This makes a mathematics-based degree ideal for a career in accountancy, but any degree is generally accepted by the top firms, as long as you achieve the required grade.
+This makes a mathematics-based degree ideal for a career in accounting, but any degree is generally accepted by the top firms as long as you achieve the required grade.

 3. Marketing and Advertising